ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 ### Transforming
-The game supplies 2 matrixes for you to transform with, and to make the whole thing simpler I made them functions:
+The game supplies 2 matrices for you to transform with, and to make the whole thing simpler I made them functions:

 ```hlsl
 float4 var2 = LocalToWorld(pos);